alexbhchoi/APPSMITH-REPO-FINAL/README.md

 - **GET**
   - Return all trade information for a particular account
-  - Return all historical data for a particular {assetID}
+  - Return all historical data for a particular asset
+  - Return all retirement account information for a particular user

 - **PUT**
   - Update user information for a specific user
-  - Update investment transaction details for a specific transactionID
+  - Update investment transaction details for a specific transaction

 - **DELETE**
-  - Delete investment data for a particular {InvestmentID} [Ethan-4]
+  - Delete investment data for a particular investment
-  - Delete instrument information for a specific {instrumentID}
+  - Delete instrument information for a specific instrument

 - **POST**
-  - Add a new retirement transaction for {account_num} to the system
+  - Add a new source of income
-  - Add information of a trade that took place, reflecting the transaction that occurred